philippe86220/UNO-Q-GPS/README.md

 The MCU parses these sentences and extracts the useful fields.

-The extracted data are sent to the Linux system through **Bridge RPC calls**, where a Python application stores them and exposes them through a **REST API**.
+The extracted data are sent to the Linux system through **Bridge notifications**, where a Python application stores them and exposes them through a **REST API**.

 The HTML dashboard retrieves the data from this API and displays them in real time.